Sarah Mlynowski

 Sarah Mlynowski (born January 4, 1977) is a Canadian writer of middle-grade fiction, young adult novels, and adult fiction.
-She lives in New York City.
+She lives in Los Angeles.

 Biography

 Sarah Mlynowski is the daughter of the romance writer Elissa Ambrose.
 Her parents are divorced, and she has one sister, Aviva Mlynowski, and an older stepsister.

 She graduated with an Honors degree in English literature from McGill University.
-Later, she moved to Toronto to work for Harlequin Enterprises Ltd. She used her romance publishing experiences to fuel her first novel Milkrun, which has since been published in 16 countries, selling over 600,000 copies around the globe.
+Later, she moved to Toronto to work for Harlequin Enterprises Ltd. She used her romance publishing experiences in her first novel Milkrun, which has since been published in 16 countries, selling over 600,000 copies around the globe.
 After her second novel Fishbowl was published, she moved to New York City to write full-time.
 She is best known for her New York Times best-selling series Whatever After.
-Along with authors Michael Buckley, Julia DeVillers, and Adele Griffin, Mlynowski is a co-founder of OMG BookFest, a book festival geared to middle grade readers.
+Along with authors Michael Buckley, Julia DeVillers, and Adele Griffin, Mlynowski is a co-founder of OMG BookFest, a book festival geared to middle-grade readers.

 Mlynowski married her husband Todd in 2004, and together they have two daughters, Chloe and Anabelle.